ihengki17/workshop-fsi/README.md

 > * Click on the *Cluster Overiview*, go to *Cluster Settings*,.
 Double check there are no extra spaces at the beginning or end of the key and secret that you may have accidentally copied and pasted in ```client.properties``` file also verify the ```bootstrap.servers``` value by comparing it with the *Bootstrap Server* value in the Endpoints section in UI.
 Also verify the ```schema.properties```

-## <a name="step-8"></a>Perform complex joins using Flink to combine the records into one topic
+## <a name="step-8"></a>Perform joins and aggregate using ksqlDB to combine the records into one topic
 Kafka topics and schemas are always in sync with our for streaming processing.
-Any topic created in Kafka is visible directly as a table in ksqlDB, and any table created in Flink is visible as a topic in Kafka.
-Effectively, Flink provides a SQL interface on top of Confluent Cloud.
+Any topic created in Kafka is visible directly as a table in ksqlDB, and any table created in ksqlDB is visible as a topic in Kafka.
+Effectively, ksqlDB provides a SQL interface on top of Confluent Cloud.

 1. From the Confluent Cloud UI, click on the **Environments** tab on the navigation menu.
 Choose your environment.
 2. Click on your **Confluent Cloud Cluster**